 You may be able to have your past studies or work experience count as credit towards your course.
 That means you won't have to complete all of the units listed in your course structure and you may be able to graduate sooner.

-You need to apply separately for credit for prior learning, so make sure you check the application requirements and closing dates.
+You need to apply separately for credit for prior learning (advanced standing), so make sure you check the application requirements and closing dates.

 Learn more about applying for credit.

 Once your application has been assessed, we’ll notify you as to whether you’ve have been accepted.
 If you are accepted, simply follow the instructions in the offer letter to secure your place at university.